wyxfhb/jettl/README.md

 Interface composition allows for dynamic wrapping of classes via their common `Actor` interface.
 In particular, debugging, unit testing, etc.
 - **Inline Object Manipulation in Event Structure**.
-Every Actor comes with an event structure, which has the central object wire passed through it leading to a true by value design.
+Every Actor comes with an event structure, which has the central object wire passed through it leading to a true by-value design.

 ## Documentation